 When it comes to delivering training programs, there is no real way of knowing which delivery format is intrinsically better.
-However, a delivery format is chosen depending on the audience, venue and content.
+However, a delivery format is chosen depending on the audience, mode, and content.
 The objective in selecting a delivery format is to promote content understanding and retention, and make the overall training experience as positive and as meaningful as possible.

-The classroom delivery format is considered most effective when teaching to a small group of students.
-The workshop delivery format is appropriate when applying what has been taught to a small group of students.
-The lecture delivery format is suitable when disseminating information to a large group of students.
+The Classroom delivery format is considered most effective when teaching to a small group of students.
+The Workshop delivery format is appropriate when applying what has been taught to a small group of students.
+The Lecture delivery format is suitable when disseminating information to a large group of students.

-Used throughout Blackblot’s training program, the classroom delivery format is employed as the best format for delivering complex and diverse content, such as topics in product management, to a small group of participants.
+Used throughout Blackblot's training program, the Classroom delivery format is employed as the best format for delivering complex and diverse content, such as topics in product management, to a small group of participants.

-Training Venue Definitions
+Training Mode Definitions

 - Seminar – instructional session devoted a specific topic or topics.